 Many companies routinely check what their employees post on social media.
 While this seems creepy, it is usually the best way to find out about important life events.

-For example, managers might want to know what time staff log in and log out of systems and monitor their email activity.
+For example, managers might want to know what time staff login and log out of systems and monitor their email activity.
 However, it’s worth noting that nobody likes the feeling that ‘big brother’ is watching them.
 There is a debate around whether employee surveillance is ethical or if it should even be legal.
 Regardless, the introduction of surveillance software could be a key driver in employees wanting to leave their jobs.

-A less invasive alternative is to set clear KPIs and to trust employees to hit their targets.
+A less invasive alternative is to set clear KPIs and trust employees to hit their targets.
 This approach empowers employees by giving them more autonomy over their workload and sends the message that managers trust them.

 Interview Questions to Identify Future Flight Risks in Potential Hires